Biniyam1997/PI3Ka-Drug-Repurposing/README.md

 # PI3Kα Drug Repurposing Pipeline

-This repository provides the curated datasets and Python scripts supporting the manuscript:
+This repository contains the curated datasets and Python scripts supporting the manuscript:

 "A Computational Pipeline Combining Machine Learning and Molecular Simulations Identifies Repurposed PI3Kα Inhibitors from FDA-Approved Drugs"